Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 While memory care is among the more expensive senior living options, its costs are relatively comparable within Kentucky and especially within the greater Louisville area, including Crestwood.
 For families seeking care for a loved one with cognitive challenges, memory care provides specialized services that reflect its higher cost.

-Windsong Icf/iid specializes in providing memory care in Oldham county, Kentucky.
-It can accommodate a maximum of 8 dementia residents.
-Windsong Icf/iid provides luxurious amenities that include local transportation services, home-like community rooms that promote socialization and special activities for Alzheimer’s patients to any dementia sufferers who reside in Crestwood, KY and nearby areas.
-Windsong Icf/iid is situated at 9001 Park Woods Drive, 40014 zip code and can possibly allow Medicaid and Medicare to cover some fees associated with its care.
+Windsong Icf/iid specializes in providing Alzheimer’s care in Oldham county, Kentucky.
+It can accommodate a maximum of 8 seniors.
+Windsong Icf/iid provides luxurious amenities that include individual meal planning, assistance with choosing and putting on clothes and memory games and other activities to any seniors who reside in Crestwood, KY and nearby areas.
+Windsong Icf/iid is situated at 9001 Park Woods Drive, 40014 zip code and may allow Medicaid and Medicare to pay for some fees associated with its care.

-Cedar Lake Lodge is a new dementia care center with capacity of 63 seniors.
-Cedar Lake Lodge provides services such as access to geriatric physician, emergency pendant system and activities and programs that lower anxiety.
-It is situated at 3301 Jericho Road, and is able to provide memory care to La Grange, KY older adults with dementia.
-Cedar Lake Lodge has a license in Kentucky to offer care, with license number 100450.
+Cedar Lake Lodge Sycamore Run is a new dementia care center with capacity of 4 dementia sufferers.
+Cedar Lake Lodge Sycamore Run provides services such as individual care plans, grooming and dressing help and access to physical and speech therapy.
+It is situated at 4804 Sycamore Ridge Ln, and can offer Alzheimer’s disease and dementia care to La Grange, KY seniors with dementia.
+Cedar Lake Lodge Sycamore Run has a license in Kentucky to offer care, with license number 101246.

 When seeking memory care for a loved one in Crestwood, Kentucky, understanding the payment options available is crucial.
 One of the most common questions families have is whether Medicare will cover the cost of memory care.
 In Crestwood, Kentucky, Medicare typically does not cover the full cost of memory care services.
 However, understanding the details of Medicare’s coverage can help clarify which aspects of care may be covered and which ones may not.